TheLazySquid/Gimloader/docs/buildTools.md

 ### Optional Properties

 - `version`: The version of the plugin to be displayed.
-This has no effect on the plugin itself.
+This will help with updating plugins.
+- `downloadUrl`: A URL to download the raw plugin from, typically from a Github repo.
+Without this, the option to check for updates for the plugin will not be available.
 - `plugins`: Under the hood, Gimloader uses rollup to bundle projects.
 This property allows you to pass in an array of [rollup plugins](https://rollupjs.org/configuration-options/#output-plugins) to use.
 Ex: `plugins: [someRollupPlugin()]`.
 - `reloadRequired`: Whether or not the plugin requires a reload to take effect.
 This is optional, and defaults to false.
 If set to true, the user will be prompted to reload their page when the plugin is enabled.
 - `rollupOptions`: Anything in here will be passed to Rollup's `rollup` function.